kristijanhusak/vim-dadbod-ui/README.md

   call packager#add('kristijanhusak/vim-dadbod-ui')
 endfunction

 " This is just an example.
-Keep this out of version control let g:dbs = {
+Keep this out of version control.
+Check for more examples below. let g:dbs = {
 \  'dev': 'postgres://postgres:mypassword@localhost:5432/my-dev-db'
 \ }